 - Once you can read the iframe URL, parse it.
 It can either include the new token or an error.
 In the first case, you can start using it.
 In the second, you should redirect the user to the full OAuth flow (without the prompt parameter).

 3. Use the given API Key to communicate with CARTO

 Your app should be able to use the provided API Key to communicate with CARTO’s APIs :)

-To do it, you just have to include an
+To do this, you just have to include an

 api_key parameter to the available endpoints.
 For example:

-The access token will be valid during 60 minutes.
-After that, you will have to resfresh it or request a new one.
+The access token will be valid for 60 minutes.
+After this time, you will have to refresh it or request a new one.